Wilbur Hot Springs, Williams CA | 2026 Visitor Guide

 What Is the Water Temperature, the Best Time to Visit Wilbur Hot Springs?

-I went in October.
-The timing was exactly right.
+I went in October the timing was exactly right.
 The cool air made the 109°F flume feel like a reward.
-There are 3 flumes at Wilbur.
-The cool one sits at 98°F. The middle flume runs at 105°F. The hot flume reaches 109°F. The source water comes out of the ground at 145°F and cools before it reaches you.
-The cold plunge is there for contrast between soaks.
-Spring and fall are the best seasons overall.
+Wilbur runs three flumes: the cool one sits at 98°F, the middle at 105°F, and the hot flume reaches 109°F. The source water comes out of the ground at 145°F and cools before it reaches you.
+A cold plunge sits between soaks for contrast.

 | Season | Why Visit | Best Time | Water Temperature |